It was a heartwarming gesture from Virat Kohli: Suryakumar Yadav | Sports-Games

 - United Arab Emirates

-Suryakumar smashed six sixes and as many fours in his sizzling 28-ball 68-run knock against Hong Kong to help India grab a place in the Super 4 stage of the tournament on Wednesday.
+Suryakumar smashed six sixes and as many fours in his sizzling 26-ball 68-run knock against Hong Kong to help India grab a place in the Super Four stage of the tournament on Wednesday.

 His sensational innings overshadow the 44-ball 59 innings by Kohli, who bowed to Suryakumar in appreciation and also looked towards the dressing room, saying 'kya hai yeh' (what is this man?) after the Indian innings.